Understanding Base64 Encoding and Decoding

 Try Our Base64 Tools

-- Base64 Encoder — Encode text or files
+- Base64 Encoder โ Encode text or files

-- Base64 Decoder — Decode Base64 strings
+- Base64 Decoder โ Decode Base64 strings

-CodeUtilityKit Team builds free, privacy-first developer tools that run entirely in your browser.
+Lauren Prescott writes for CodeUtilityKit, where the team builds free, privacy-first developer tools that run entirely in your browser.
 Every guide is written and reviewed by developers who use these tools daily.